bcgov/diputils/README.md

 data sets as new ones have been added since.. and formats have changed, there may be issues):

 a) copy a cohort file (csv with studyid col) to the tmp folder:
 ```
 cp /cygdrive/r/.../cohort.csv .
 ```

-	b) type:
+b) to confirm the file is there type:
 ```
 ls
 ```
-And press return to see the file is there
+And press return.

 c) slice out the studyid field (it's a terminal command so have to press return)

 ```
 csv_slice studyid cohort.csv
 ```

 d) examine the first 10 lines of the result file:
 ```
 head -10 cohort.csv_slice.csv
 ```

 e) move the studyid-only file to a simpler filename:
 ```
 mv cohort.csv_slice.csv studyid.csv
 ```

 f) fetch and extract all data for a cohort:
 ```
 sup_cohort studyid.csv
 ```